gottacatchenall/dissertation_prospectus/tex/prospectus.md

 yet what the vast majority of these methods have in common is that they estimate $\theta$ by using a likelihood function,
 $\mathbb{L}(\hat{x}, \theta)$.

 In a frequentist world, the likelihood function is everywhere.
-Most off-the-shelf statistical 'tests' are simply repackage a likelihood function that can be package a likelihood function maximum likelihood one of the most popular algorithms for estimating parameters in frequentist models.
+Most off-the-shelf statistical 'tests' are simply a repackaged likelihood function that can be used to estimate parameters via maximum likelihood or any other frequentist estimation method.

 Similarly, in a Bayesian world, the likelihood function is essential to the application of Bayes' theorem to inference, i.e.